erc7579/erc7579-implementation/erc.md

 #### Fallback Handlers

-Fallback Handlers MUST implement the `IModule` interface.
+Fallback handlers MUST implement the `IModule` interface.

-Fallback Handlers that implement sensitive functions require authorization control, MUST NOT rely on `msg.sender` for authorization control.
-Authorization Control MUST use ERC-2771 checks to validate, that the `_msgSender() == msg.sender`.
+Fallback handlers that implement sensitive functions require authorization control, MUST NOT rely on `msg.sender` for authorization control.
+Authorization control MUST use ERC-2771 checks to validate, that the `_msgSender() == msg.sender`.

 #### Hooks

-Hooks MUST implement the `IModule` interface.

-Hooks have module type id: `4`.
+Hooks MUST implement the `IModule` interface and have module type id: `4`.

 Hooks MUST implement the `preCheck` function.
 After checking the transaction data, `preCheck` MAY return arbitrary data in the `hookData` return value.